Desktop App

 manageable

-Researching, UX/UI, UX Design, Design Handoff, Gathering user feedback
+Researching, UX/UI, Design Handoff, User feedback

 Background